On minimal representation-infinite algebras: Introduction

 \begin{theorem} Let $d$ be a natural number.
 There is a finite list of ${\bf Z}$-algebras which are free of rank $d$ as ${\bf Z}$-modules such that for each algebraically closed field $k$ the algebras $A\otimes_{{\bf Z}} k$ form a list of basic minimal representation-infinite algebras of dimension $d$. \end{theorem}

 In fact both theorems and their proofs remain valid for $k$-split algebras over any field.

 The proof of theorem 1 given on 15 pages is the heart of the article.
-There are similarities to the proof of the structure theorems for non-deep contours in the central article of Bautista, Gabriel, Roiter and Salmeron about multiplicative bases.
+There are similarities to the proof of the structure theorems for non-deep contours in the central article \cite{BGRS} of Bautista, Gabriel, Roiter and Salmer\'{o}n about multiplicative bases.
 In section 2 we subdivide the problem into three different types of algebras, where the first two are related by the glueing procedure described above.
 The algebras of type 2 are analyzed in section three and the slightly more delicate algebras of type 3 in section 4.

-In section 5 theorem 2 is derived from theorem 1 and my former results on coverings.
+In section 5 theorem 2 is derived from theorem 1 and my former results on coverings in \cite{Bind}.

-In the next section it is shown that tame concealed algebras are actually minimal representation-infinite in our sense.
-The relations between the results on minimal algebras of infinite representation type with a preprojective component obtained by Happel and Vossieck and my results on critical simply connected algebras are clarified.
+In the next section it is shown that tame concealed algebras are minimal representation-infinite.
+Somewhat surprisingly this is nowhere mentioned in the recent literature.
+The mathematical and historical relations between the characterization of tame concealed algebras by Happel and Vossieck and my results on critical simply connected algebras are clarified.

-Then we prove that all basic distributive minimal representation-infinite algebras can be obtained by a glueing process from a critical simply connected algebra or a critical line.
-However, a complete classification remains out of reach.
+At the end we prove that all basic distributive minimal representation-infinite algebras can be obtained by a glueing process from a critical line or a critical simply connected algebra.
+However, in the second case a complete classification remains out of reach.

-In the last section I give a mathematical and historical overview of the main themes I have been working on from 1979 to 1984 and from 2007 onwards.